Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

-Formulae that only have `head` versions should be submitted to [homebrew/headonly](https://github.com/Homebrew/homebrew-headonly) instead of Homebrew/homebrew.
+Formula that only have `head` versions should be submitted to [homebrew/headonly](https://github.com/Homebrew/homebrew-headonly) instead of Homebrew/homebrew.

 ### devel